Our new global study finds that banks have a chance to repair their reputation. Will they use it?

 In the ensuing months and years things got worse, and following taxpayer-funded bank bailouts around the world – people started questioning the role and integrity of banks and bankers worldwide.
 This evolved into a serious and unprecedented breakdown of trust between the public and the financial industry, evidenced by countless headlines and studies ever since.

-The study included around 4.000 interviews conducted across 13 different countries (China, Brazil, USA, and 10 European markets), and resulted in over 13.000 evaluations of 124 financial institutions in total.
+The study included around 4,000 interviews conducted across 13 different countries (China, Brazil, the US, and 10 European markets) and resulted in over 13,000 evaluations of 124 financial institutions in total.
 The results were partly expected – but mostly surprising.

 We then conducted a series of driver analyses to identify what perceptions would drive such behavior – across different countries, age groups, and company types.
 These analyses showed, as expected, that different things matter to different people when it comes to building trust and loyalty.

 But they also showed some interesting similarities: for example, for almost all people in almost all countries, integrity was of utmost importance, while innovation was considered almost universally unimportant.

 This was a very surprising finding given that the financial industry these days seems nearly obsessed with communicating its innovation to fight off the threat of FinTech.

 But it seems this has less impact on the public, who prefers to understand better how banks and insurance companies behave, what they stand for, and what makes them interesting and different.

 As it turns out, doing the right thing – especially when it comes to the most important future audiences consisting of Generations Z and Y – means becoming more clearly differentiated, being authentic, demonstrating integrity, and having compelling services.